NicholiNoah/NicholiNoah/content/virtual-reality/heyNicholi.md

 About 1/4 tank of gas from driving back and forth to the park a few times, plus $1 for the beach ball.
 220 hours logged during 4 months of pre/post-production, plus twenty years of curious experimentation.

 **What's next?**
 More innovation.
 I'm developing a mixed reality capture system for producing even more immersive content.
-Stay tuned to NicholiNoah.com for updates and teasers of cutting edge creative.
+Stay tuned to [NicholiNoah.com](https://nicholinoah.com/virtual-reality) for updates and teasers of cutting edge creative.

 **What is the logo on your shirt?**
-Nicholi3D CuriousVR is my online portfolio and personal brand.
+[CuriousVR](https://curiousvr.tv) is my online portfolio and personal brand.
 It's my way of showcasing innovative virtual and mixed reality tech while telling fun stories and sharing my own growth all at the same time.

 **If you had to do it again, what would you do differently?**
 For the first time in my life, I am 100% happy with the finished piece and wouldn't change a thing.
 That's a lot to say for an artist, and testament to how much I poured every bit of myself into this sci-fi self-portrait with a smile big enough to prove it.